chayleaf/frida.nix/README.md

 - q: why???
-- a: i couldn't find another way to make it link all the symbols properly. you're welcome to help (overriding linker flags could be the answer).
+- a: i couldn't find another way to make it link all the symbols properly. you're welcome to help (overriding linker flags could be the answer)
 - q: so i can't use it in my own c programs because of potential symbol conflicts?
-- a: you can because the symbols aren't exported from the .so (well at least i hope so). worst case you can `dlopen` it.
+- a: you can because the symbols aren't exported from the .so (well at least i hope so). worst case you can `dlopen` it
-- q: why do you use so much of frida's vendored deps? isn't it possible to build frida using only a part of those vendored deps?
-- a: i faced plenty of issues during making this and wanted to make sure they weren't caused by me not using vendored deps.
+- q: why not dynamic?
+- a: there are dynamic builds, it's just that frida-python doesn't see the path to the .so (probably possible to patch) so i statically linked it instead
+- q: will you upstream this to nixpkgs?
+- a: this is 0bsd so feel free to do it! i don't want to deal with this vendored mess
+- q: some of frida's deps are basically the same as upstream code, why did you keep them vendored?
+- a: for whatever reason they don't work without static linking